 Live TV is not on-demand

 For live streams, connection stability matters more than peak speed.
 SpeedTestHQ is specific on this point: a 10 Mbps connection with stable ping and no packet loss outperforms a 25 Mbps connection with 5% packet loss for live streaming.
-If live channels are the problem but on-demand looks fine, the 5 GHz or ethernet switch from the previous step is your best immediate move.
+If live channels are the problem but on-demand looks fine, the 5 GHz or Ethernet switch from the previous step is your best immediate move.

 Rule out a Hulu outage before troubleshooting further

 This is worth doing before you touch anything else.
-In a thread on AVS Forum from mid-2024, users reported that 4K-badged titles were playing in HD across Fire TV, Roku, Apple TV, and Samsung TVs simultaneously a pattern that resolved after a fix on Hulu's side.
-When the same quality problem appears across all your devices at once, that's a signal the problem isn't yours to solve.
+In a thread on AVS Forum from mid-2024, users reported that 4K-badged titles were playing in HD across Fire TV, Roku, Apple TV, and Samsung TVs simultaneously, a pattern that resolved after a fix on Hulu's side.
+When the same quality problem appears across all your devices at once, that's a signal that the problem isn't yours to solve.

 Do these in order